Ernest Thompson Seton: In literature and manga

 The five-volume manga Seton's Wild Animals (シートン動物記) by Sanpei Shirato, published between 1961 and 1965, portrayed the various literary works of Seton.
 Kenji Uchiyama translated Seton's work for the manga from English into Japanese.

 In 1988, Yury Iosifovich Koval published a short novel called Шамайка (Shamayka), a retelling of The Slum Cat.

 In a 1993 issue of the Japanese manga Diamond is Unbreakable, the character Jotaro Kujo references Seton's quote "there is no animal that cannot be tracked".

 Several of Seton's works are written from the perspective of a predator and were an influence upon Robert T. Bakker's Raptor Red (1995).

-From 2004–2006, manga artist Jiro Taniguchi and scenarist Yoshiharu Imaizumi published Shīton (シートン), a four-volume manga romanticizing the life of Seton.
+From 2004 to 2006, manga artist Jiro Taniguchi and scenarist Yoshiharu Imaizumi published Shīton (シートン), a four-volume manga romanticizing the life of Seton.
 These manga were not translated into English, but appeared in French, Italian and Spanish.
 The French titles are: